A Double Delight for Bharat Rasayan Shareholders!

 Financial Implications and Fundamentals

-The company’s latest filing shows free reserves and capital redemption reserves of ₹1,10,246 lakh (₹1,102 crore) as of March 2025.
-Out of this, around ₹4.16 crore will be capitalised for the bonus issue — a small fraction, showing comfortable reserve levels.
+The company’s latest filing shows free reserves and capital redemption reserves of ₹1,10,246 lakh ($\text{₹1,102 crore}$) as of March 2025.
+Only around $\text{₹4.16 crore}$ will be capitalised for the bonus issue—a small fraction, demonstrating comfortable reserve levels.

 Such actions indicate: